Home » FAQ

 Tap into Safety uses a variety of sources and subscriptions to ensure our content development team are across any changes in legislation, with dedicated individuals conducting compliance audits and maintaining our content.

-Where possible, we will always endeavour to update our modules prior to legislation updates coming into effect.
-This ensures visibility and access to content in a time frame that allows businesses to deploy the updated modules and retain compliance as legislation changes.
+Where possible, we will always endeavour to update our courses prior to legislation updates coming into effect.
+This ensures visibility and access to content in a time frame that allows businesses to deploy the updated courses and retain compliance as legislation changes.

 Tap into Safety has a dedicated content management team responsible for maintaining our existing content, and developing new content.
 Our expansive content team, which includes legal and industry-specific experts, are able to rapidly and effectively respond to content updates and deploy them within a short time frame should the need arise.